MRziyi/HAI-WebUI/README.md

-This is the backend server for the project HAI
+This is the Webpage client for the project HAI